abcxyz/guardian/cli.md

 * **-dir** - The Terraform directory to run the apply command.
 Defaults to the current working directory.
 * **-allow-lockfile-changes** - Allow modification of the Terraform lockfile.
 The default value is "false".
 * **-storage="URL"** - The storage strategy for saving Guardian plan files.
 Defaults to current working directory of the local filesystem.
+* **--skip-reporting** - If true, then skips reporting the status of the Apply in a comment/note on the platform's change request.
+Defaults to false.

   *Supported values:*
     - Local file storage - Format `file://my/absolute/path`